-Ms. Tan Meow Yee, female, a Malaysian Citizen, aged 32, is the Finance Assistant Manager of the Group.
+Ms. Tan Meow Yee is the Finance Assistant Manager of the Group.
 She joined the Group in 2019 as Finance Executive and was appointed to her current role in 2022.
+She was appointed as Director of Eurospan Furniture Sdn Bhd on 7 August 2023.
 She is responsible for the statutory reporting, corporate governance, financial planning and accounting functions of the Group.
-Ms. Tan graduated with Bachelor of Accounting Information System (Hons.) at University Utara Malaysia and is currently completing ACCA courses.
-She began her career as an auditor in a local audit firm followed with experience in a trading company before moving to manufacturing industry.
+Ms. Tan graduated with Bachelor of Accounting Information System (Hons.) at University Utara Malaysia and currently completing ACCA courses.
+She began her career as an auditor in a local audit firm and follow with trading company before moving to manufacturing industry.